robertsbd/benjamin-data/_posts/2025-01-18-my-business-stack.md

 date: 2025-01-18
 ---

-I am at a point now having setting up my new business Gamma data to reflect on the structure of my nascent business.
+I am at a point now having setting up my new business, Gamma data, to reflect on the structure of my nascent business.

 I have my first client, I have all required HMRC documents, an accountant, business insurance, initial business proposition written down, and the beginnings of my business and finacial processes in place.